nihar4154/spoken-time-formatter/README.md

 To support other locales, change this value or make it configurable via command-line arguments.

 ## Dependencies
-- Java 11+, Spring Context, Gradle, JUnit 5, Apache Commons Lang
+- Java 11+, Spring Context, Gradle, JUnit 5
 - Checkstyle, PMD, Spotless, Jacoco

 ---